SCAR-sandpit/rtools/rtools.md

 Alternatively, users can download data directly from GBIF.
 For instance, [Antarctic Plant Database](%22https://www.gbif.org/dataset/82d9ff5c-f762-11e1-a439-00145eb45e9a%22) harbors more than 50,000 occurrences of over 40,000 plant specimens from Antarctica, the sub-Antarctic islands and surrounding continents.

-Or, download and import the data by takig one step as follows.
+Users can also download and import the data by takig one step as follows.

     dd_gbif <- occ_download_get(key = "0000066-140928181241064", overwrite = TRUE) %>%
         occ_download_import(dd_gbif_download, na.strings = c("", NA))